-Bitcoin and other cryptocurrencies have captured the imagination of millions of people around the globe.
-And that’s well deserved - they are bringing well-needed innovation in the world of finance.
+Bitcoin and other cryptocurrencies have captured imagination of millions of people around the globe.
+And that’s well deserved - they are bringing some well needed innovation in the world of finance.

-Along the way, as you might have heard… they've made a bunch of people extremely rich.
+Along the way, as you might have heard… they have made a bunch of people extremely rich.
 Like Scrooge McDuck rich.

-And of course, this type of crazy wealth growth attracts fast followers that want to follow suit.
-But as is the case with every fast-growing asset class: there are plenty of opportunities to lose money in crypto as well.
+And of course, this type of crazy wealth growth always attracts fast followers that want to follow suit.

 Let’s look at some of the things we’ll cover: